I’m 36, I Make $113k & I’m Having A Stressful Week

 Do you worry about money now?

 Yes, I have extreme worries about money.
 Two years ago, I married my high-school sweetheart and we had a lavish wedding that cost about $80,000 (there are still personal loans in the process of being paid off).
-However, in early 2023 I was promoted to a senior account manager at work and started to making the most money I’ve ever made and my husband stopped paying towards the rent, household bills, and debts.
+However, in early 2023 I was promoted to a senior account manager at work and started making the most money I’ve ever made and my husband stopped paying towards the rent, household bills, and debts.
 At this time, I am in so much debt that there are days when I’m so stressed that I cannot eat.
 Money has been an extreme stress and living in New York with more bills than money is extremely overwhelming.
 Now the added stress of an impending divorce and having to pay for a divorce lawyer is even more stress that I am trying to work through.

 At what age did you become financially responsible for yourself and do you have a financial safety net?